nikitavoloboev/data/docs/programming-languages/swift/swift-libraries/swift-libraries.md

 - [Color Kit](https://github.com/kieranb662/SwiftUI-Color-Kit) - SwiftUI Color Pickers, Gradient Pickers And All The Utilities Needed To Make Your Own.
 - [SwiftUI Drawer](https://github.com/maustinstar/swiftui-drawer) - SwiftUI bottom-up controller, like in the Maps app.
 Drag to expand or minimize.
 - [TextView](https://github.com/SwiftUI-Plus/TextView) - SwiftUI multi-line TextView implementation including support for auto-sizing. (iOS).
+- [SwiftTipJar](https://github.com/dkasaj/SwiftTipJar) - Swift package that lets you have a tip jar running in minutes.

 ## Test